-Don't let Lindsey Vonn's golden locks and good looks fool you, the poster girl of Alpine skiing is as ruthless, brilliant and successful as they come in the competitive world of alpine racing.
+Lindsey Vonn, alpine skiing's poster girl, is as ruthless, brilliant and successful as they come in the competitive world of alpine racing.

 In 2012, thanks to her first giant slalom win, she became the eighth woman to join the all-event winners’ circle.

-The 2012–13 season was full of ups and downs due to illness, it started with a high in the shape of her third career hat-trick and a second place position in the all-time women’s standings but an injury put an abrupt end to it in February 2013.
-She did manage to snap up the Downhill World Cup title though.
+The 2012–13 season was full of ups and downs due to illness, starting with a high in the shape of her third career hat-trick and second place in the all-time women’s standings, but despite claiming the World Cup downhill title, an injury put an abrupt end to the season in February 2013.

-After undergoing surgery she made a fantastic comeback in December 2013, however in early January 2014 Lindsey had to take the difficult decision to pull out of the Sochi Winter Olympics after a racing injury in Val d'Isère, France, at the end of 2013 meant it wouldn’t be safe for her to ski.
-After surgery her focus was to work hard on her rehab in order to make it to the 2015 FIS Alpine World Ski Championships at her home in Vail/Beaver Creek (Colorado) and the World Cup season.
+After undergoing surgery, she made a fantastic comeback in December 2013, but in early January 2014 Lindsey had to take the difficult decision to pull out of the Sochi Winter Olympics after a racing injury in Val d'Isère, France at the end of 2013 meant it wouldn’t be safe for her to ski.
+After surgery her focus was to work hard on her rehab to make it to the 2015 FIS Alpine World Ski Championships at her home in Vail/Beaver Creek (Colorado) and the World Cup season.